FUFUGUA/GorillaLoader/README.md

 GorillaInternal released!
 The menu and functions are working great.

+--How to use
+Just inject the DLL to Team Fortress 2 using the GorillaLoader.exe, note that you need to have the discord-rpc-w32.dll in the same folder in order to use the GorillaLoader.exe, else it will crash.
+And you'll also need to have the GorillaInternal.dll in the same folder as the other files(GorillaLoader.exe, discord-rpc-w32.dll) if you want to inject using GorillaLoader.exe(which is the easiest way to inject the dll, it's literally just 1 press of left mouse button.

+--How to open the menu
+You can open(and close)the menu by pressing ins or F3 in-game.

 Image of the latest version of the GUI of the Gorillainternal.
 ![image](https://github.com/FUFUGUA/GorillaLoader/assets/97225465/6be82c32-1fed-4c4a-802e-55ec46d4c131)